 10. Dallas/Fort Worth/Arlington, Texas

-Fortunately, cycling has many health benefits that help to offset its risks as shown in the following infographic.
+Fortunately, cycling has many health benefits that help to offset its risks, even in the most dangerous places for cyclists to ride, as shown in the following infographic.

 Source: Fix.com